Male hand holding a blue e-cigarette, top left is the no smoking symbol

 air-Q Lab: Effects of steaming on the VOC concentration

-Volatile organic compounds (VOCs) are volatile organic compounds that are released into the air from various sources and can be harmful to health.
-Before the test began, the VOC concentration in the room was around 150 ppm.
-When the steaming started at around 11:30 a.m., there was a clear but less rapid increase in the VOC concentration compared to the other measured values.
+Volatile organic compounds (VOCs) are organic, carbon-containing compounds that are released into the air from various sources and can be harmful to health.
+Before the test began, the VOC concentration in the room was around 5000 ppb.
+When the steaming started at around 12:48 pm, there was a clear but less rapid increase in the VOC concentration compared to the other measured values.
 The increase was rather constant and even.
-After a continuous increase, the VOC reading peaked at around 11:36 a.m. at around 225 ppm.
-This corresponds to a percentage increase of around 50 %.
+After a continuous increase, the VOC measured value reached its maximum value of around 9000 ppb at around 12:56.

-The recommended limits for VOCs in indoor environments vary, but many guidelines, including the German Federal Environment Agency, set the safe limit at around 200 to 400 ppm.
-The VOC concentrations observed during the test increased significantly and reached 240 ppm, which is in the higher range of the recommended limit.
+The recommended limit values for VOCs in indoor spaces vary, but many guidelines, including the Federal Environment Agency, set the safe limit value at around 1200 to 4000 ppb.

 Conclusion

 The results of the test show that vaping indoors leads to a significant increase in all the measured values examined.
 These changes can not only affect the health of those who regularly spend time in these rooms, but can also disrupt the functioning of sensitive technical devices.
-Our analysis shows that vapor significantly increases both particulates and relative humidity, as well as CO₂ levels and VOC pollution.
+Our evaluation makes it clear that the vapor contains both particulates as well as VOC pollution.
 Regular vaping in closed rooms could therefore lead to a permanent increase in the concentration of pollutants, which could be harmful to health in the long term.
 Various health effects are possible, including irritation of the respiratory tract, headaches, dizziness, lack of concentration, loss of performance and long-term damage to health in the event of long-term exposure.

 It is therefore advisable to regulate vaping indoors and to take measures to monitor and improve air quality in order to protect the health of the people in the room.
 Overall, it is clear that monitoring indoor air quality is an important step in addressing the challenges posed by vaping.
 With accurate measurements, the immediate effects on air quality can be identified and clandestine smoking can be detected.